RMITLibrary/easy_cite/2022-build/markdown/chicagob.md

 Include the name of the social media site, and if relevant, include the type of post (photo, video) as in the Twitter example below.

-To find a direct URL for a Facebook post, use the search function on the Facebook page to find the post and then copy the URL.

-Social media comments should be cited in reference to the related post and in the shortened form.
+Social media comments should be cited in reference to the related post.

-Private content, including direct messages, is considered a form of personal communication.
+Private content, including direct messages, should be cited as personal communication.

+#### In-Text Citation: Direct quote

+(Author’s Family Name Year posted)

+> “At the most important moments leading actors froze in a dramatic pose and extreme facial expression known as mie” (National Gallery of Victoria 2021).

+> “How fitting, and symbolic of progress” (Tame 2021).

+> “Consent isn’t about milkshakes or shifting lines.
+It’s an ongoing conversation with respect at its core” (Ford 2021).

+#### In-Text Citation: Paraphrase

+(Author’s Family Name Year posted)

+> Kabuki theatre began in the seventeenth century in Kyoto (National Gallery of Victoria 2021).

+> For the first time in the 100 year history of the Archibald prize, the finalists included an equal number of men and women (Tame 2021).

+> In her post, Ford (2021) implied that the Australian government’s video regarding consent was confusing.

-#### Note rule
+#### Reference List

-{.footnote-indent}Note number.
-Author’s Full Name (Author’s Screen Name), "Title of Post" (up to 160 characters of post), Name of Social Media Site, Date Posted, access date, URL. {/.footnote-indent}
+Author’s Family Name, Given Name (Author’s Screen Name).
+Year Posted.
+"Quote up to the first 160 characters of the post".
+Name of Social Media Site, Month day, Year posted.
+URL.

-##### Note examples

-> {.footnote-indent}1.
-Grace Tame (@tamepunk), " “Making Noise” Kirsty Neilson—for this year’s Archibald Prize," Instagram, May 27, 2021, accessed June 28, 2021, https<nolink>://www.instagram.com/p/CPXh8CRLJTE/. {/.footnote-indent}
+> National Gallery of Victoria.
+2021.
+“1 MIN READ: Take a moment to learn about Kabuki theatre with NGV Senior Curator of Asian Art, Wayne Crothers.”
+Facebook, August 25, 2021. https<nolink>://www.facebook.com/NGVMelbourne/posts/10159547500576163.
 >
-> {.footnote-indent}2.
-Clementine Ford (@clemenine\_ford), “Let’s have a conversation about consent! with Clementine Ford," Twitter Video, April 27, 2021, accessed June 28, 2021, https<nolink>://twitter.com/clementine\_ford/status/1386832309777616898. {/.footnote-indent}
+> Tame, Grace (@tamepunk).
+2021. "“Making Noise” Kirsty Neilson—for this year’s Archibald Prize".
+Instagram photo, May 27, 2021. https<nolink>://www.instagram.com/p/CPXh8CRLJTE/.
 >
-> {.footnote-indent}3.
-ABC Radio National, "This week is Australian Fashion Week," Facebook, June 4, 2021, accessed June 28, 2021, https<nolink>://www.facebook.com/page/94861512377/search/?q=fashion. {/.footnote-indent}

-##### Shortened note examples

-> {.footnote-indent}4.
-Tame, "Making Noise." {/.footnote-indent}
->
-> {.footnote-indent}5.
-Ford, "Let’s have a conversation." {/.footnote-indent}
->
-> {.footnote-indent}6.
-ABC Radio National, "Australian Fashion Week." {/.footnote-indent}

-#### Bibliography rule

-{.hanging-indent}Author’s Family Name, Author’s Given Name (Author’s Screen Name).
-"Title of Post" (up to 160 characters of post).
-Name of Social Media Site.
-Date Posted.
-Accessed date.
-URL. {/.hanging-indent}

-#### Bibliography examples

-> {.hanging-indent}Tame, Grace (@tamepunk). " “Making Noise” Kirsty Neilson—for this year’s Archibald Prize."
-Instagram.
-May 27, 2021.
-Accessed June 28, 2021. https<nolink>://www.instagram.com/p/CPXh8CRLJTE/. {/.hanging-indent}
->
-> {.hanging-indent}Ford, Clementine (@clementine\_ford).
+> Ford, Clementine (@clementine\_ford).
+2021.
 “Let’s have a conversation about consent! with Clementine Ford."
-Twitter Video.
-April 27, 2021.
-Accessed June 28, 2021. https<nolink>://twitter.com/clementine\_ford/status/1386832309777616898. {/.hanging-indent}
+Twitter video, April 27, 2021. https<nolink>://twitter.com/clementine\_ford/status/1386832309777616898.
->
-> {.hanging-indent}ABC Radio National.
-"This week is Australian Fashion Week."
-Facebook.
-June 4, 2021.
-Accessed June 28, 2021. https<nolink>://www.facebook.com/page/94861512377/search/?q=fashion. {/.hanging-indent}

 ###### end-subtype-content

 ###### end-subtype-item

 ###### end-subtype